Rabios/rayport/README.md

 ### Example

-Here is a simple example for rayport with rayfork uses GLFW (Include "rayport.h" with including rayfork and raylib previously!)
+Here is a simple example for rayport with rayfork uses `rayfork-sokol-template` (Include `rayport.h` with including rayfork and raylib previously!)

 ```c
 #include "platform.h"